False Claim Participation in EU-US Privacy Shield Framework

 9th Circuit to Reconsider Employer Use of Salary History During Hiring

 On Aug.
-29, 2017, the U.S. Circuit Court of Appeals for the 9th Circuit announced it will reconsider en banc whether employer use of salary history to determine an applicant’s compensation as a new hire violates the federal Equal Pay Act (EPA).
+29, 2017, the U.S. Circuit Court of Appeals for the 9th Circuit announced it will reconsider en banc whether employer use of salary history to determine an candidate’s compensation as a new hire violates the federal Equal Pay Act (EPA).
 This announcement could signal a reversal of a recent appellate decision that employer consideration of salary history may comply with the EPA.
 The case, Rizo v.
 Yorvino, involves a female employee, Aileen Rizo, whom the Fresno County, California school district hired in 2009 to train other math teachers.
 The 9th Circuit opinion sets out the following: When Fresno County hired Rizo, it used a salary schedule it called “Standard Operation Procedure 1440.”
 This schedule consisted of 10 salary levels for math consultants like Rizo.
-To determine the salary level in which a newly hired math consultant would be placed, Fresno County took the applicant’s most recent salary, added 5 percent to it, and then placed the new hire at the corresponding level within the Fresno County pay schedule.
+To determine the salary level in which a newly hired math consultant would be placed, Fresno County took the candidate’s most recent salary, added 5 percent to it, and then placed the new hire at the corresponding level within the Fresno County pay schedule.
 Prior to being hired by Fresno County, Rizo was a math teacher at a middle school in Phoenix, Arizona, earning $50,630 per year (plus a stipend for her master’s degree).
 Rizo’s salary from the Phoenix school system, even with Fresno County’s 5 percent bump, placed her below level one on Fresno County’s pay schedule.
 The county therefore placed her on level one, with a starting salary of $62,133 per year, plus a stipend.
 Rizo later learned that a male employee hired at approximately the same time was placed on level nine of the Fresno County scale, and that every other math consultant in the county earned more than she did.
 Accordingly, she sued the county under the EPA and other gender discrimination statutes.
 Fresno County later moved for summary judgment on Rizo’s EPA claim.
 The county conceded that it paid Rizo less than comparable male employees for the same work.
 It nonetheless argued that it could not be held liable under the EPA because the basis for the pay disparity — the county’s Standard Operation Procedure 1440 — was a “factor other than sex,” thus exempting the county from EPA liability.
 The district court disagreed, holding:

 A pay structure based exclusively on prior wages is so inherently fraught with the risk — indeed, here, the virtual certainty — that it will perpetuate a discriminatory wage disparity between men and women that it cannot stand…